pritaamm-404/Task-Tracker-A-Productivity-Companion/README.md

     ```bash
     cd Task_Tracker
     ```
-3. Run the command in terminal to view the application in your web browser:
+3. Run the command in the terminal to view the application in your web browser:
     ```bash
     node app.js
     ```